CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 # Supply-chain Ecosystems, Environments & Roles and Attributes

+> [!NOTE]
+> TODO: Show how metadata may be communicated along these open source supply-chains.

-In this section, we map out the different parts of typical Open Source Supply-chains – the Environments and Ecosystems we use, the Roles that are operating within these, and what Metadata they care about, and which operations they are expected to do when caring.
+In this section, we map out the different parts of typical Open Source Supply-chains – the Environments and Ecosystems we use, the Roles that are operating within these, what Metadata Attributes they care about, and which Operations they are expected to execute when caring.
-Additionally, we give an indication of what regulations, standards or other requirements that call for the presence of a given attribute.
+Additionally, you should get some indications of what regulations, standards or other requirements that call for the presence of a given Attribute.
-And all this, with the goal of allowing downstream users to both live up to their legal obligations and to improve their security posture.
+And all this, with the goal of allowing downstream users to both live up to their regulatory obligations and to improve their security posture in general.
 To improve by ensuring that the metadata they need is available, updated and authoritative, and can be helpful in both mitigating vulnerabilities and interacting with the maintainers of any Open Source projects that may be involved.